Financial Crime Compliance

 Corruption takes many forms, including bribery, kickbacks, illegal gratuities, economic extortion and collusion.
 It is an illegal practice and places law-abiding companies at a competitive disadvantage.

-The only defence available is that the corporate entity had in place “adequate procedures” to prevent bribery.
+The only defence available in the UK is that the corporate entity had in place “adequate procedures” to prevent bribery.
 This corporate liability is wide and far-reaching and has grave consequences for corporate entities and their executives, including unlimited fines.

-Despite these various legislative measures, corruption is still a significant problem for organisations and executives, particularly due to growing financial pressures and opportunities in unregulated markets.
+Despite various legislative measures, corruption is still a significant problem for organisations, particularly due to growing financial pressures and opportunities in unregulated markets.

 How we can help: